-Drain flies, also called Moth flies, are small flies with short, hairy bodies and hairy wings that result in a ‘furry’ or moth-like appearance (hence their other common name, ‘Moth flies’).
+Drain flies, also called Moth flies, are small flies with short, hairy bodies and hairy wings that result in a ‘furry’ or moth-like appearance.
 They have leaf-shaped wings, with very rudimentary wing venation (the simplest of any known fly).
 They are typically nocturnal, and require damp habitat to live in.
-The larvae are aquatic to semi-terrestrial, and so can become a major nuisance in bathrooms and basements, outdoors around sewage areas, or just anywhere where water and drains go hand in hand together.
+The larvae are aquatic to semi-terrestrial, and so can become a major nuisance in bathrooms and basements, outdoors around sewage areas, or just anywhere where water and drains go hand-in-hand together.

-Additional Information: Drain Flies (Ohio State University)
+Additional Information (with management recommendations): Drain Flies (Ohio State University)